vtex-apps/io-documentation/docs/en/Recipes/development/running-IO-scripts-in-non-IO-VTEX-stores.md

 7. Once everything is set up, use the terminal and the [VTEX IO Toolbelt](https://vtex.io/docs/recipes/development/vtex-io-cli-installation-and-command-reference/) to log in to the VTEX Account that you are using to develop your VTEX IO *Scripts App*.
 8. Run `vtex use {workspace}` to use a developer environment.

-:warning: *Remember to replace the values between the curly brackets according to your scenario.*
+>⚠️ Remember to replace the values between the curly brackets according to your scenario.

 9. Run `cd app-scripts-example` to go to the local app directory.
 10. Run `vtex link` to [link](https://vtex.io/docs/recipes/development/linking-an-app/) your new app to your development workspace.